6enro6erts/sudoku/DESIGN.md

     1. nextNode = getNode(currentNode):

     2. if an empty node is adjacent to currentNode

+        1. add the empty node the backtrace

-        1.for all guesses for the next node
+        2. for all guesses for the next node

-    3. checkNode a guess at the next node
+        3. check a guess at the next node

-        1.if valid push that guess to the bag
+            1. if at least one valid push that guess to the bag

+            2. else backtrace to the next item in the stack

-        2.else checkGrid to see if its solved, store solution
+    3. if no adjacent empty node, check grid and store solution

 ## Dataflow through modules